raspberrypilearning/hello-world-simplified/en/step_7.md

 # Function definitions
 def roll_dice():
-    roll = randint(1, 6)  # Generate a random number between 1 and 6 and store it in the 'roll' variable print('You rolled a', roll, fire * roll)  # Repeat the fire emoji to match the random dice roll
+    roll = randint(1, 6)  # Generate a random number between 1 and 6 and store it in the roll variable print('You rolled a', roll, fire * roll)  # Repeat the fire emoji to match the random dice roll

 --- /code ---